arcsecond-io/arcsecond-io.github.io/docs/observations/external-storage-aws.md

 ![Screenshot](/images/storage-aws-iam-user-ro-19.png)

-Click "Done", and ypu're done!
+Click "Done", and you're done!
 Now you can navigate to the Storages section of your Arcsecond settings, and attach your AWS storage.